Meet Our Team

 Associate Chief Information Officer for Applications and Digital Solutions

-Kristin Ruiz is the first Associate Chief Information officer (ACIO) for the Office of Applications and Digital Solutions at the United States Department of Transportation.
+Kristin Ruiz is the first Associate Chief Information Officer (ACIO) for the Office of Applications and Digital Solutions at the United States Department of Transportation.
 Ms. Ruiz’s focus includes Information Technology (IT) program management, leading the Department's information technology Section 508 accessibility program, providing enterprise platform delivery and mission system support services, and the design and development of new user-centered solutions.

-Associate Chief Information Officer for Resource Management
+Associate Chief Information Officer for Infrastructure and Operations